10 Benefits of Remote Therapy you Might Never Have Considered

-Pre lockdown a majority of people would typically access a therapist close to where they lived, keeping travel time and costs reasonable and manageable.
+Before 2020 a majority of people would typically access a therapist close to where they lived.
+This would keep cost/travel both reasonable and manageable.

 Now that so many therapists have trained to offer remote-therapy you have access to a much bigger pool of therapists / counsellors / psychotherapists.
 The benefits of this include:

 - Being able to choose a therapist you really connect with.

 - Being able to choose a therapist that specialises in working with the issues you are experiencing.

 - Being able to ‘shop around’ without hours of wasted travel time.

 The likelihood is that if you’ve chosen to access therapy remotely, you’ll be able to start seeing someone within a matter of days.

 If you are limited to only a few local therapists with busy schedules, or if you are relying on NHS services, you might wait months before your first proper session.